telerik/kendo-ui-core/docs/controls/editors/rangeslider/overview.md

 ## See Also

-Other articles on Kendo UI RangeSlider:
+Other articles on the Kendo UI RangeSlider:

 * [RangeSlider JavaScript API Reference](/api/javascript/ui/rangeslider)